jamesosullivan/jamesosullivan.github.io/education.markdown

 permalink: /education/
 ---

-Postgraduate Certificate in Teaching & Learning
+Postgraduate Certificate in Teaching & Learning in Higher Education
 University College Cork (2019)
 Centre for the Integration of Research, Teaching and Learning